punyavashist/dotfiles/README.md

 The most exciting thing in here is probably how I utilise [Karabiner](https://pqrs.org/osx/karabiner/).
 It has absolutely transformed the way I interact with my computer and there is no going back now.

 I go over how I use Karabiner in detail [here](https://wiki.nikitavoloboev.xyz/macOS/apps/karabiner/karabiner.html).
+And my config for it can be seen [here](https://github.com/nikitavoloboev/dotfiles/blob/master/karabiner/private.xml).

 ## Neovim
 I am [still learning vim](https://wiki.nikitavoloboev.xyz/text-editors/vim/vim.html) but the this journey has been very rewarding.
 Modal editing is pretty amazing.